First-Order Bayesian Regret Analysis of Thompson Sampling: Introduction

-Assume furthermore that the prior $\nu$ is such that, for any $t$, conditionally on $\ell_1, \hdots, \ell_{t-1}$ one has that $\ell_t(1), \hdots, \ell_t(d)$ are independent.
+Suppose furthermore that under the prior $\nu$, for any $t$, conditionally on $\ell_1, \hdots, \ell_{t-1}$ one has that $\ell_t(1), \hdots, \ell_t(d)$ are independent.
 Then Thompson Sampling satisfies respectively $\E^{\nu} [ R_T ] = \tilde{O}(m \sqrt{T})$ and $\E^{\nu} [ R_T ] = \tilde{O}(\sqrt{m d T})$ in the full information and semi-bandit game. \end{theorem} It was observed in \cite{BDKP15} that the assumption of independence across times is immaterial in the information theoretic analysis of Russo and Van Roy.
 However it turns out that the independence across coordinates (conditionally on the history) in Theorem \ref{thm:RR14} is key to obtain the worst-case optimal bounds $m\sqrt{T}$ and $\sqrt{m d T}$.
 One of the contributions of our work is to show how to appropriately modify the notion of entropy to remove this assumption. \\

 Most importantly, we propose a new analysis of Thompson Sampling that allows us to prove {\em first-order regret bounds}.
 In various forms we show the following result: \begin{theorem} For any prior $\nu$, Thompson Sampling satisfies in the full information game $\E^{\nu} [ R_T ] = \tilde{O}(\sqrt{m \E [ L^* ]})$.
 Furthermore in the semi-bandit game, $\E^{\nu} [ R_T ] = \tilde{O}(\sqrt{d \E[L^*]})$. \end{theorem} To the best of our knowledge such guarantees were not known for Thompson Sampling even in the full-information case with $m=1$ (the so-called expert setting of \cite{cesa1997use}).
-Our analysis can be combined with recent work in \citep{TSandMD} which allows for improved estimates based on using mirror maps besides the Shannon entropy.
+Our analysis can be combined with recent work in \cite{TSandMD} which allows for improved estimates based on using mirror maps besides the Shannon entropy.

+The link between Theorems~\ref{thm:TS} and \ref{thm:advsemibandit} requires some explanation.
+In order to recover the full strength of Theorem~\ref{thm:advsemibandit} via the minimax strategy, one would need a regret bound $\tilde{O}(\E[\sqrt{d L^*}])$ which is stronger than the guarantee of Theorem~\ref{thm:TS}.
+However if an almost sure upper bound $L^*\leq \oL^*$ is known, then Theorem~\ref{thm:TS} implies the existence of a frequentist algorithm attaining regret

+In fact the estimate in Theorem~\ref{thm:TS} can be made fully independent of $T$, e.g. with no hidden $\log(T)$ terms.
+As explained in Section~\ref{sec:threshold}, this is accomplished by a modified Thresholded Thompson sampling algorithm which always avoids low-probability actions.
+Therefore a frequentist algorithm obtaining the same guarantee exists.

 Finally, we note that Thompson sampling against certain artificial prior distributions is also known to obey frequentist regret bounds in the stochastic case (\cite{AG12,thodoris2019graph}).
 However we emphasize that in this paper, Thompson Sampling assumes access to the true prior distribution for the loss sequence and the guarantees are for expected Bayesian regret with respect to that prior.